shahadmaalanazi/smart-ID-pass/README.md

 # Smart ID Verification System

 ## Overview

-Smart ID Verification System is an AI-powered web application designed to verify user identities through facial recognition and liveness detection.
-The system ensures that the presented face belongs to a real person and matches the registered identity stored in the database.
+Smart ID Verification System is an AI-powered identity authentication platform designed to enhance security and prevent identity fraud.
+The system combines Computer Vision and Machine Learning techniques to verify user identities through facial recognition and liveness detection.

+Unlike traditional verification systems that rely solely on face matching, this solution performs a multi-layer verification process.
+It first determines whether the presented face belongs to a real person using a liveness detection model, then compares the captured face against registered identities stored in the database.
+This approach helps protect the system from spoofing attacks such as printed photos, screenshots, or images displayed on mobile devices.

+The project integrates TensorFlow, OpenCV, Flask, and SQLite into a complete web-based application, providing an automated, secure, and user-friendly verification experience.
+The system is designed to simulate real-world identity verification scenarios used in universities, secure facilities, attendance systems, and access control environments.

+By combining AI-driven facial analysis with anti-spoofing mechanisms, Smart ID Verification System delivers a reliable and intelligent authentication solution capable of distinguishing between genuine users and fraudulent attempts.

 ## Features
 - Face Detection and Recognition